celestiaorg/docs/docs/developers/celestia-app-wallet.md

 ---
-sidebar_label: Wallet With Celestia App
+sidebar_label: Wallet with Celestia app
 ---

-# Create a Wallet with Celestia App
+# Create a wallet with Celestia app

 For this guide, we will go over how you can generate a Celestia wallet using `celestia-app`.